 \subsection{Gaussian Processes Mapping}

-Occupancy grid maps are the most commonly used representation for robotic mapping~\citep{Elfes1989}.
+Grid maps are the most commonly used representation for robotic mapping~\citep{Elfes1989}.
 Despite their successful application, traditional occupancy grid models assume the stochastic independence of grid cells to enhance computational efficiency~\citep{Simon2012}.
-However, this representation often poorly captures the spatial correlations found in natural physical phenomena, e.g. distributions of temperature, humidity, etc. on terrain.
-To address this, GPs models are often applied in many mapping applications.
-For instance, GPs are used to incorporate uncertainty and represent spatially correlated data to build a 2.5D pipe thickness map~\citep{Teresa2014}. \citet{Shrihari2009} apply GP regression to estimate and interpolate elevation information on the field where sensory information is incomplete.
-Other applications include gas distribution mapping~\citep{Stachniss2009}, occupancy mapping~\citep{Simon2012} and aquatic monitoring~\citep{Gregory2014}.
-Our work follows these lines by using GPs to model a continuous scalar field.
+However, this representation often poorly captures the spatial correlations found in natural physical phenomena, e.g., distributions of temperature, humidity, etc. To address this, GP models are applied in environmental monitoring.
+For instance, GPs are used to incorporate uncertainty and represent spatially-correlated data in 2.5D pipe thickness mapping~\citep{Teresa2014}. \citet{Shrihari2009} apply GP regression to predict elevation on a field where sensory information is incomplete.
+Other applications include gas distribution mapping~\citep{Stachniss2009}, occupancy mapping~\citep{Simon2012} and aquatic monitoring~\citep{Gregory2014,Hitz2017}.
+Our work follows these lines by using GPs to model a scalar field.

-The main limitation of applying GPs for online mapping is the cubic growing computational complexity with accumulating measurements over time.
-Note that the distant measurements have less influence on the grid cell value than nearby measurements.
-Therefore, GPs can be approximated through the use of local models.
-In~\citep{Simon2012, Shen2005, Shrihari2009}, the measurement data are stored in a KD-tree structure.
-For calculating the predicted mean and variance of each grid cell, only nearby measurements are considered.
-However, local GP regression requires regression to be performed for individual test points one by one~\citep{Wang2016}.
-A different approach is to use recursive filtering to fuse new measurements incrementally into the map, so that it is unnecessary to preserve the measurement history and infer the posterior distribution from scratch each time new data arrive~\citep{Reece2010}.
-We use the same Bayesian update approach proposed in~\citep{Teresa2014} to sequentially fuse new measurements into our map during a mission.